 Now scroll down to the very very bottom of that page and select SAVE CHANGES.

 Again making sure you saved the changes you just made before you move on, it’s time to select SHARING from the main menu to the left.
-This is a big part of marketing and with this you will integrate your social networking profiles with your website.
+This is a big part of marketing and with this, you will integrate your social networking profiles with your website.

 At the top of the SHARING page (under settings from the main menu) you first have the PUBLICIZE section.
 If you click CONNECT to Facebook then every time you post about a new book or some news story about your book, it will post a notification on your Facebook page automatically for you.
-This can be very helpful so you don’t have to log into all of your social networking accounts to tell people to visit your site to lead your latest news or contest or book review.
+This can be very helpful so you don’t have to log into all of your social networking accounts to tell people to visit your site to read your latest news or contest or book review.
 Connect to all the social networking accounts you work with – I personally only use Facebook, Google+ and Twitter, but some people also use the others.
 Connect to whatever accounts – as many or as few as you want to.

-Next there is a section specifically called Google+ Profile.
-It wants you to sign into your google+ profile from this page.
-What this does it … if you login to your google+ account on that page, every time you make a post on your website it will display a button encouraging others who read that page to follow you on Google+.
+Next, there is a section specifically called Google+ Profile.
+It wants you to sign into your Google+ profile from this page.
+What this does it … if you log into your Google+ account on that page, every time you make a post on your website it will display a button encouraging others who read that page to follow you on Google+.
 Click that image below and you can see a real example of what that looks like on my own page.

 Notice the other buttons above the Google+ following one … The ones that say twitter, Facebook Google?
 These are what they call your social networking sharing buttons.
-Under the Sharing Buttons section you’ll see a ton of options.
+Under the Sharing Buttons section, you’ll see a ton of options.
 So you know exactly what I’m talking about click on the picture below.

 See those buttons under where it says available services?
 Drag them down under ENABLED SERVICES.
 See the little Pinterest box?
 Just put your mouse over it, click and drag.

 Again click save changes when you are done to make sure everything you just did is saved.
 Now you are done with your settings.